ifratmitul/ifratmitul/readme.md

 - 🌱 Learning .NET
 - :blue_heart: Love working in web development.
 Proficient in Angular, Reactjs, SCSS
 - 👯 I’m looking for a job where i will be able to learn and contribute with my skills.
-- ⚡  Hobby: In my free time I like to play video games

 ### Connect with me: